← Back to 後漢書

 []調 []西 西西 使[][] [] 觿 []

 By the fourth year the Qiang war was bleeding the treasury dry; harvests had failed year after year and grain cost more than ten thousand cash a bushel.
 Pang Shen wrote Deng Zhi: "Longyou is being bled white; every levy swells the deficit until the state owes tens of billions.
 The court keeps drafting peasants, seizing grain and cloth, and forcing families to sell their goods to satisfy petty officials.
 The people suffer the raiders without and the taxman within.
 Grain trains crawl a thousand li to feed distant Wudu and the western frontier.
 The routes are murder: march fast and convoys are looted; march slow and the grain rots; supplies rot in the wilderness and draft animals drop dead.
 When county granaries run dry, officials borrow from the peasants they already ruined.
 The people are broke—who is left to squeeze?
 The policy pretends to save Jincheng while it beggars the capital region.
 Bankrupt the three adjuncts and you recreate Jincheng's disaster at home.
 I have urged abandoning the Western Regions before and was mocked by western scholars at court.
 Clinging to useless desert, coddling tribes we cannot use, and camping armies at Yiwu has already shattered Liangzhou and the trouble persists.
 Conquest without stability buys no real power.
 More land left fallow cannot feed anyone.
 Wise rulers secure the interior before chasing outer gains.
 They enrich the people instead of hoarding empty acres.
 The capital districts hold vast uplands, thinly peopled, with abandoned towns ready for resettlement.
 Relocate vulnerable border counties into the tomb districts and put them to farming the old cantonments.
 Abandon hopeless garrisons and pull the people back.
 Stop shipping supplies across half the empire.
 Cut the endless labor drafts.
-That is the best policy of all.
+That is the best policy of all."
 Deng Zhi and the ministers liked the plan but lacked funds and factional support, so nothing came of it.
 Note 1: The word for debt is glossed ce-xie.

 []